183 Tollway Shared Use Path

 Roughness: Low

-What it means: This trail is mostly Concrete.
-A notable share is unclassified (13%).
+This trail is mostly Concrete.
+A notable share is not mapped (13%).
 Expect harder footing—paws may heat up in summer.
 Generally comfortable for most dogs.

 Best forstrollersroad bikesquick walks